Twingate-Labs/tg-group-profile-manager/README.md

 6. Select `Yes` to `Allow unauthenticated invocations to [tg-group-profile-manager]`
 7. Copy out the URL of the Slack app, e.g. `https://tg-group-profile-manager-xxxxx-nw.a.run.app`
-8. (Optional) Configure Cloud Run
+8. (Optional) Improve Performance
    * The Cloud Run can take between 5-10 seconds to process the switch group requests with the default Cloud Run configuration
-   * [CPU is always allocated](https://cloud.google.com/run/docs/configuring/cpu-allocation#setting) can be enabled in Cloud Run to improve performance (to 1-2 seconds)
+   * (Recommended) [CPU is always allocated](https://cloud.google.com/run/docs/configuring/cpu-allocation#setting) can be enabled in Cloud Run to improve performance (to 1-2 seconds)
+   * (Alternatively) Cloud Run [CPU boost](https://cloud.google.com/blog/products/serverless/announcing-startup-cpu-boost-for-cloud-run--cloud-functions) can be enabled in Cloud Run, but the improvement is not as significant as [CPU is always allocated](https://cloud.google.com/run/docs/configuring/cpu-allocation#setting)

 ### Finishing Setup in Slack App UI
 1. Go to your app at [Slack App UI](https://api.slack.com/apps)